KenKundert/quantiphy/doc/user.rst

     373.15 K

 To do this conversion, *QuantiPhy* examines the given units (°F) and the desired units (K) and chooses the appropriate converter.

-You can combine the model and scale arguments to convert numbers with or without units to Quantities with particular units.
-In this case the model contains the default units for the given values.
+No scaling is done if the given units are the same as the desired units.
+Thus you can use the scaling mechanism to convert a collection of data with mixed units to values with consistent units.
 For example:

 .. code-block:: python